jakuzzibubbles/getting-started-with-python/README.md

 ### Outcome
 The filtering process was successfully completed, and a CSV file containing only the relevant emails was generated.
 This allowed me to isolate and review the specific emails that matched the criteria, enabling a more efficient way to manage and process my inbox.

+### **Processing and Extracting Emails -> Learnings**

+#### **Extracting Email Content**
+- processed multipart emails by iterating through different content types.
+- used `BeautifulSoup` to extract text from HTML content, removing unnecessary formatting.
+- handled "quoted-printable" encoding with the `quopri` module to correctly decode email bodies.

+#### **Handling Encoding Issues**
+- a preprocessing step was added to ensure extracted text contained only printable ASCII characters.
+- error handling mechanisms were implemented to skip problematic emails instead of terminating the script.

+#### **Filtering Emails by Keyword**
+- converted both the subject and body to lowercase for case-insensitive matching.
+- checked if the keyword appeared in either field before extracting the email.

+#### **Storing Filtered Results**
+- extracted key fields: date, sender, recipient, subject, and body.
+- saved the filtered data into a CSV file for easy access and further analysis.

+#### **Troubleshooting and Optimization**
+- encoding errors were resolved by ensuring proper decoding of email content.
+- virtual environment issues and incorrect Python installations were addressed to enable smooth execution.
+- error handling was improved to ensure robustness, allowing the script to continue running even when encountering problematic emails.